-In Victoria, intimate partner violence is the leading contributor of death, disability and illness in women aged 15 – 44.
+In Victoria, intimate partner violence is the leading contributor to death, disability and illness in women aged 15 to 44.

-While some men experience family violence, it is predominantly women and children who are affected.
-Often people in a violent or abusive relationship want to talk about the issue but are unsure of who to tell, what to say or how to bring it up.
+While some men experience family violence, it is women and children who are most affected.
+Often people in a violent or abusive relationship want to talk about the issue but are unsure who to tell, what to say or how to bring it up.

-Starting the conversation can be challenging, but health professionals are uniquely placed to identify and respond to family violence.
+Starting the conversation can be challenging, but health professionals are well-placed to identify and respond to family violence.
 With the right tools and supports, you can help empower women to break the silence and seek safety.

 Asking is the first step.